ruby/ruby/README.md

 6. Run `make`.

+    * On Mac, set RUBY\_CODESIGN environment variable with a signing identity.
+      It uses the identity to sign `ruby` binary.
+See also codesign(1).

 7. Optionally, run '`make check`' to check whether the compiled Ruby interpreter works well.
 If you see the message "`check succeeded`", your ruby works as it should (hopefully).